-Authorize a General Lease -Recreational Use to Buck Kamphausen beginning February 9, 2016, for a term of 30 years, for the continued use and maintenance of an existing deck and appurtenant facilities as described in Exhibit A and shown on Exhibit B (for reference purposes only), attached and by this reference made a part hereof; annual rent in the amount of \$266, with the State reserving the right to fix a different rent periodically during the term of the lease as provided in the lease; liability insurance coverage in the amount of no less than \$1,000,000 per occurrence.
+Authorize a General Lease - Recreational and Residential Use to Louis E. Orantes and Rachel Orantes beginning February 9, 2016, for a term of 30 years, for the continued use and maintenance of an existing boathouse, deck, and appurtenant facilities previously authorized by the Commission; and use and maintenance of a portion of the existing residence not previously authorized by the Commission as described in Exhibit A and shown on Exhibit B (for reference purposes only), attached and by this reference made a part hereof; annual rent in the amount of \$1,408, with the State reserving the right to fix a different rent periodically during the term of the lease as provided in the lease; liability insurance coverage in the amount of no less than \$1,000,000 per occurrence.